Vayalil Thrikkovil Mahavishnu Temple

-Vayalil Thrikkovil Mahavishnu Temple is an ancient temple located in Ilamkulam, Kalluvathukkal, India.
+Vayalil Thrikkovil Mahavishnu Temple is an ancient temple located in Ilamkulam, Kalluvathukkal, Kollam, India.
 It is located 2 km from NH 47.
-The temple is placed in a very beautiful place.
-A very odd pooja named "Laskhmi Narayana Pooja" is held twice a month.
-Ashtami Rohini Maholsavam and Bhagavatha Sapthaham are the famous festivals performed here.
+In the temple, the Laskhmi Narayana Pooja is held twice a month.
+The temple also celebrates the festivals of Ashtami Rohini Maholsavam and Bhagavatha Sapthaham.
 The temple is owned by Pisharikkal Mana in Kodungalloor, but the functioning of temple is managed by a forum of local people.